-Journal of Community Medicine and Public Health Reports is an international open access peer reviewed bimonthly journal publishes articles of authors across the globe with special emphasis on original research findings that are relevant complete and reliable source of information on the discoveries and current developments in the field of medical and clinical sciences focusing on the maintenance, protection and improvement of the health status of population groups and communities as opposed to the health of individual patients.
-The Journal mainly focuses on the certain fields but not limited to the topics which includes family health care, Pediatric care, Occupational therapy, public health administration, medical anthropology and social medicine, addiction, etc. in order to promote the maintenance and restoration of health.
+Journal of Community Medicine and Public Health Reports is an international open-access peer-reviewed bimonthly journal that publishes articles of authors across the globe with special emphasis on original research findings that are a relevant complete and reliable source of information on the discoveries and current developments in the field of medical and clinical sciences focusing on the maintenance, protection, and improvement of the health status of population groups and communities as opposed to the health of individual patients.
+The Journal mainly focuses on certain fields but not limited to the topics which include family health care, Pediatric care, Occupational therapy, public health administration, medical anthropology and social medicine, addiction, etc. in order to promote the maintenance and restoration of health.

-The journal publishes original research articles, focusing on community medicine, family health care, epidemiology, biostatistics, public health administration, health care delivery, national health problems, medical anthropology and social medicine, invited annotations and comments, invited papers on recent advances, clinical and epidemiological diagnosis and management review article, short communication/brief reports, letters to the editor, case reports, etc. The journal covers population based studies, impact assessment, monitoring and evaluation, systematic review, meta-analysis, clinic-social studies etc., related to any domain and discipline of public health, especially relevant to national priorities, including ethical and social issues.
+The journal publishes original research articles, focusing on community medicine, family health care, epidemiology, biostatistics, public health administration, health care delivery, national health problems, medical anthropology, and social medicine, invited annotations and comments, invited papers on recent advances, clinical and epidemiological diagnosis and management review article, short communication/brief reports, letters to the editor, case reports, etc. The journal covers population-based studies, impact assessment, monitoring and evaluation, systematic review, meta-analysis, clinic-social studies, etc., related to any domain and discipline of public health, especially relevant to national priorities, including ethical and social issues.
 Articles aligned with national health issues and policy implications are preferred.
-It is published monthly and available in print and online version.
+It is published monthly and available in print and online versions.

 This journal is a member of and subscribes to the principles of the Committee on Publication Ethics (COPE).